playing the Oregon Trail card game

 I’ve gone on record before as loving the Oregon Trail computer game.
 I spent many happy hours of my childhood trying to cross that trail, and like many other kids my age would groan in pain reading the words, “You’ve died of dysentery.”
-When I heard there was an Oregon Trail card game I knew I HAD to get it.
-My sister-in-law got a copy of it, and I was all set to play it with her when I got rabbited away by my brother to film a video for his youtube channel (Sean Chandler Talks About).
+When I heard there was an Oregon Trail card game, I knew I HAD to get it.
+My sister-in-law got a copy of it, and I was all set to play it with her when I got rabbited away by my brother to film a video for his YouTube channel.
 That meant I did not get to have fun playing the Oregon Trail card game then.
-You can bet I was a happy happy Ticia when I got the Oregon Trail card game for Christmas and knew it was going to become an important part of our gameschooling stash and will play prominently in US history lessons sometime in the future.
+You can bet I was a happy, happy Ticia when I got the Oregon Trail card game for Christmas and knew it was going to become an important part of our gameschooling stash and would play prominently in US history lessons sometime in the future.

-(this post has affiliate links galore)
+(This post has affiliate links galore)

 The premise of the Oregon Trail card game